Ryan121/urlshortner/README.md

 # urlshortner
-A repo for  a url shortner API and simple front end to use it
+A repo for  a url shortner API and simple CLI utility to use it